nbudhraj/greptile-replace-bad-vars/README.md

 ## Solution

 The solution involves developing a Python script that interacts with the Greptile API to automate the process of improving code quality.
 It first indexes a specified repository and branch to prepare it for analysis.
 Once indexing is complete, the script queries the API to identify poorly named variables and suggests better names.
-It then generates a Python script that replaces these variables in the codebase with the suggested names.
+It then generates a Python script that you would run at the root of your repo that replaces these variables in the codebase with the suggested names.

+Input: remote, repo name, branch
+Output: python script

+So, essentially a python script that generates another python script :smile:

 ## How to run